kalinwastaken/NojOS/README.md

 * prompt-sync
 * terminal-image

-and your package.json's type parameter must be set to `"commonjs"
+and your package.json's type parameter must be set to `"module"
 ## `~help`
 Prints a help message with a list of commands.
 ## `~echo`